-More than likely you have already have a Google account and your school district technology administrator has registered for G Suite for Education.
+More than likely you already have a Google account and your school district technology administrator has registered for G Suite for Education.
 If your district has not registered yet, a school administrator has to register your institution and create Google accounts for the staff and students.
 That person will also have to make sure Google Classroom is turned on and add you as a teacher to be able to create courses.

-The beautiful thing about Google Classroom is it is self-contained so that only people in your domain have access to it so it adds a level of privacy for school-age children.
+The beautiful thing about Google Classroom is that it is self-contained so that only people in your domain have access to it, so it adds a level of privacy for school-age children.
 On the other hand, you will find you cannot share your classroom with others outside your school domain because of the privacy rules.
 Guardians can receive email summaries of their student’s progress if this option is turned on.

 If you are new to Google Classroom, you will want to go through these tutorials to learn how to set up your classroom.
 If you are familiar with setting up your Google Classroom, check out the Additional Resources.

 1. Make sure your district is registered for the G Suite in Education.

 2. You will need teacher access to create courses and add your students to a classroom.

 3. To learn how to use Google Classroom, begin by watching How to Create a New Class in Google Classroom.

 4. Using the instructions from the video, create your course, name it and add a theme or a photo to personalize the BANNER.